 Malnutrition occurs when a person doesn’t have enough food or doesn’t eat enough healthy foods.
 A number of things may affect the amount and type of food that older adults eat.
 These include:

 - Health problems.
 Older adults may have health problems that cause a loss of appetite or make it hard to eat.
 This could include conditions such as dementia and other chronic illnesses.
 They may be on restricted diets that make foods taste bland.
 They may also have dental problems that make it hard to chew or swallow foods.

-- Medicines.
-Certain medicines can decrease appetite or affect the taste and smell of food.
+- Certain medicines can decrease appetite or affect the taste and smell of food.

-- Disability.
-Older adults who have dementia or physical disabilities may not be able to shop for groceries or cook for themselves.
+- Older adults who have dementia or physical disabilities may not be able to shop for groceries or cook for themselves.
+They also may forget to eat and may need to be reminded.

 - Alcoholism can decrease appetite and affect how the body absorbs nutrients from food.